samuelmjn/flask-graphql-mongo-boilerplate/README.md

 ### 📝 GraphiQL

-Out of the box, the web app comes with a graphiQL which includes a documentation explorer.
+Out of the box, the web app comes with a GraphiQL which includes a documentation explorer.
+With the GraphiQL IDE, querying because extremely easy and intuitive.

 ---